-The condensed financial information has been prepared using the same accounting policies as set out in the consolidated financial statements, except that investments in subsidiaries are included at cost less any provision for impairment in value.
+The company financial information has been prepared using the same accounting policies as set out in the consolidated financial statements, except that investments in subsidiaries and joint ventures are included at cost less any provision for impairment in value.

 The functional currency of the Company is euro and accordingly, the company financial information set out below is presented in euro.